dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/release-notes/ios-2.md

 ### Changed

-- Updated the dependencies of the internal modules.
+- Updated the internal package dependencies rules.
 - Changed the upper limit to the `duplicateForgetTime`, which is 3 minutes.
 - Changed the timing of `onOriginalImageResultReceived` so that it is triggered immediately after receiving the image.